tus/tus-resumable-upload-protocol/protocol.md

 header and add the `Concat` header to the file creation request.
 The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged.
-The order of this list MUST represent the order using which the partial uploads are concatenated without adding, modifying or removing any bytes.
+The order of this list MUST represent the order by which the partial uploads are concatenated without adding, modifying or removing any bytes.
 This merge request SHOULD happen if all of the corresponding partial uploads are finished.

-When creating a new final upload the according partial uploads' metadata SHALL not be transfered to the new final upload.
+When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.

 The merge request MAY even be sent before all partial uploads are finished.
 This feature MUST be explicitly announced by the server by including the `concatenation-unfinished` element in the `TUS-Extension` header.

-The server MAY delete partial uploads once they are concatenated but they MAY be used multiple times for forming a final resource.
+The server MAY delete partial uploads once they are concatenated but they MAY be used multiple times to form a final resource.

 Any `PATCH` request against a final upload MUST be denied and MUST neither modify the final nor any of its partial resources.
 The response of a `HEAD`